-Google Shopping Recap
+Google Channel Recap

 And you even know some advanced tips for handling your product data without getting your hands (too) dirty, as well as how to cope with the ups and downs of automated campaigns and bidding.

-Now it’s time to put this knowledge to use and get to work on your own Google Shopping campaigns.
+Now it’s time to put this knowledge to use and get to work on your own Google Channel campaigns.
 If there’s anything here that wasn’t covered, I’d love to hear about it in the comments!